viviaa/powerbi-docs.pt-br/powerbi-docs/service-admin-licensing-organization.md

 ## <a name="manage-power-bi-free-licenses"></a>Gerenciar licenças gratuitas do Power BI

-Os usuários da sua organização podem obter acesso a licenças gratuitas do Power BI de duas maneiras diferentes.
-Eles podem se inscrever individualmente no Power BI ou você pode atribuir uma licença do Power BI a eles dentro do Portal de administração do Office 365.
+Os usuários da sua organização podem obter acesso a licenças gratuitas do Power BI de duas maneiras diferentes:

-Permitir a inscrição individual reduz a carga, dos administradores da organização, permitindo que os usuários que estejam interessados no Power BI se inscrevam gratuitamente.

-No entanto, desabilitar a inscrição de usuários individuais concede a você mais controle, o que é uma excelente opção se você precisa auditar o uso do serviço.

-### <a name="power-bi-free-for-individuals"></a>Power BI gratuito para indivíduos

-Por padrão, os indivíduos da sua organização podem se inscrever para uma licença gratuita do Power BI.
-Para obter mais informações, consulte [Inscrever-se no Power BI como indivíduo](service-self-service-signup-for-power-bi.md).

-Para bloquear a inscrição individual, consulte [Habilitar ou desabilitar a inscrição de usuários individuais no Azure Active Directory](service-admin-licensing-organization.md#enable-or-disable-individual-user-sign-up-in-azure-active-directory) mais adiante neste artigo.
+* É possível atribuir uma licença do Power BI a eles no portal de administração do Office 365.

+* Se um usuário [se inscrever para uma versão de avaliação do Power BI Pro](service-self-service-signup-for-power-bi.md) e a avaliação expirar, ele receberá uma licença gratuita.

 ### <a name="requesting-and-assigning-free-licenses"></a>Solicitar e atribuir licenças gratuitas